In this document

 Note: You can also access the segment options using the three-dot menu in the segment properties or right-clicking on the segment on the 3D map.

-Restricted areas, restricted lines, and line objects
+Restricted areas, restricted lines, and shading objects

 Restricted area